 - There might not exist extra space for the new personnel in the current packaging room.
 Adding extra room may be expensive or require difficult reorganization of other production rooms.

 In this case, the solution might not be to add extra people and tear down the outer wall of the factory building to build more room.
 The most feasible solution might be to add an automatic cartoner and then have fewer people, maybe two, with semiautomatic case aggregation stations.
-No need for extra room then.
+No need for an extra room then.

 For custom and retrofit production line upgrades, services of an experienced full-service automation integration company are thus required.
 With experience from 30 years in the pharmaceutical industry, and of 800 production & packaging line upgrades or new installations, Servicepoint can help you throughout the whole serialization and automation projects.
-We have experience from various retrofitting projects.
+We have experience with various retrofitting projects.
 Call us for professional help!

 +358 44 7868 215